 The county’s 2018 average annual wage was $49,645.

 In 2018, Skagit County’s median hourly wage was $22.91, lower than the state median of $25.98.

 Personal income includes earned income, investment income, and government payments such as Social Security and Veterans Benefits.
 Investment income includes income imputed from pension funds and from owning a home.
 Per capita personal income equals total personal income divided by the resident population.

 In 2018, per capita personal income in Skagit County was $53,060, below both the state ($62,026) and the U.S. ($54,446).
 Compared to other counties throughout Washington state, Skagit County ranked 8th (out of 39) for highest personal income.

 According to the U.S. Census Bureau, Skagit County’s median household income in 2018 was $73,206; below the state median household income ($74,073), but above the national median ($61,937).

 In 2018, 8.8 percent of Skagit County’s population was estimated to be living below the official poverty line.
 The statewide average was 10.3 percent, while the national average stood at 13.1 percent.
 The poverty rate for children in Skagit County was 9.7 percent.

 (Source: Employment Security Department; Bureau of Labor Statistics; Bureau of Economic Analysis; U.S. Census Bureau; U.S. Census Bureau, American Community Survey)

-The largest city in Skagit County is Mount Vernon (population 35,180 in 2018), up 13 percent in 10 years.
+The largest city and county seat of Skagit County is Mount Vernon (population 35,740 in 2019), up 13.6 percent over 10 years.
 Mount Vernon was also the fastest-growing city in Skagit County over that time period.
 The next largest cities are Anacortes, Sedro-Woolley, Burlington and La Conner respectively.